Layr-Labs/eigenlayer-contracts/docs/core/AllocationManager.md

 )
     external
     onlyWhenNotPaused(PAUSED_OPERATOR_SLASHING)
-    checkCanCall(avs)
     returns (uint256, uint256[] memory)
 ```

-_Note: this method can be called directly by an AVS, or by a caller authorized by the AVS.
+_Note: As of v1.9.0, this method can *only* be called by a single caller authorized by the AVS.
 See [`PermissionController.md`](../permissions/PermissionController.md) for details._

 AVSs use slashing as a punitive disincentive for misbehavior.
 For details and examples of how slashing works, see [ELIP-002#Slashing of Unique Stake](https://github.com/eigenfoundation/ELIPs/blob/main/ELIPs/ELIP-002.md#slashing-of-unique-stake).
 Note that whatever slashing criteria an AVS decides on, the only criteria enforced by the `AllocationManager` are those detailed above (see [Evaluating Whether an Allocation is "Slashable"](#evaluating-whether-an-allocation-is-slashable)).